panchnayak/portworx-poc/pds-demo/README.md

+## Wotking with PDS API

+Before working with API ensure that you have a namespace labeled for creating your PDS services,otherwise the namespace will not appear on PDS console for creation of Data Services.

 ### Label the namespaces to be visible to PDS

-Before a Target Cluster namespace can appear on PDS console for creation of Data Services you have to label it as follows

 ```
 kubectl label namespaces $NAMESPACE pds.portworx.com/available=true --overwrite=true
 ```

-## Wotking with PDS API

 For authentication purpose, before one can work with PDS API, he/she has to create the API bearoer token which can be passed on to your API calls as follows.